tetrateio/dmz-workshop/03-Security/README.md

 # Overview
-As we saw in the previous lab, after we deployed configuration that exposed our Frontend and Backend applications via the service mesh still had 2 issues:
+As we saw in the previous lab, after we deployed the configuration that exposed our Frontend and Backend applications via the service mesh, it still had 2 issues:
-1. The Public Cloud services were not able to talk to the Private Cloud services and visa versa.
+1. The Public Cloud services are not able to talk to the Private Cloud services and vice versa.
-2. The *Secure* applications were not actually secure.
-The *Insecure* application could communicate freely with *Secure* services.
+2. The *Secure* applications are not actually secure.
+The *Insecure* application can communicate freely with *Secure* services.

 We will configure global mesh policy to correct these issues

 ## Configuring AuthN/Z for Secure App(s)
-Our application workspace for the secure applications does not contain any policy for service to service authenticaiton or authorization (AuthN/Z).
+Our application workspace for the secure applications does not contain any policy for service to service authentication or authorization (AuthN/Z).
 Within TSB establishing this default policy is a trivial task.
 First, ensure you have set an environment variable in the shell you are using named `PREFIX`.
 You will also want to ensure that your `tctl` CLI is targeted and logged into the TSB management plane.

 1. Create a default `WorkspaceSetting` that will apply to the Secure Application workspace using `tctl apply`: